Below are the procedures to apply for a social visit pass.

 - Security Bond

 - The social visit pass is valid for a period of 12 months.
-She will have to apply for an extension when it is expiring.
+You will have to apply for an extension when it is expiring.

 After continuously residing in Malaysia for a period of not less than five (5) years, Betiena is eligible for permanent residency.
 Before applying for permanent residency, she must first apply for an Entry Permit.
 In order to do so, she must submit the following documents: